ramenhost/ctf-writeups/README.md

      + web/
          - [helpfuldesk](https://github.com/ramenhost/ctf-writeups/tree/main/nahamcon-ctf-2024/web/helpfuldesk)

+## Disclaimer
+This repository is intended only for learning purposes. **Do not make illegal use of the cmds, payloads, tools and techniques found in this repository!**
 <!--
 find . -type d -mindepth 3 -not -path "./.git/*" | awk -v base=https://github.com/ramenhost/ctf-writeups/tree/main/ -f index.awk > README.md
 -->